sunpy/ablog/docs/manual/ablog-configuration-options.rst

    Number of seconds (default is ``5``) that a redirect page waits before refreshing the page to redirect to the post.

+.. confval:: post_always_section

+   When ``True``, post title and excerpt is always taken from the section that contains the :rst:dir:`post` directive, instead of the document.
+This is the behavior when :rst:dir:`post` is used multiple times in a document.
+Default is ``False``.

 Blog feeds
 ----------